 Your duties may include creating attractive logos, images, and other page elements for these sites.
 You’ll design creative, aesthetically pleasing layouts that entice readers to remain on the websites.

 An affordable design school can provide you the tools necessary to become a sought-after online graphic designer.

-Financial planners are independent contractors who help people better understand their finances and make better investment decisions.
+Financial planners are freelance consultants or independent contractors who help people better understand their finances and make better investment decisions.
 They advise clients on crucial matters such as filing taxes, accounting for expenses, and retirement.

 To earn more as a financial planner, you may need to get certified.
 The Certified Financial Planner Board of Standards offers a certification that can help you stand out from the sea of other financial planners, but you’ll have to satisfy their demanding requirements.

 Finding work is probably the biggest obstacle you have to overcome on your journey to self-employment.
 You have to consider that you’re competing for gigs with thousands of other eager freelancers.
 That’s why you’ll need a strategy to land more gigs.

 Even though there are hundreds of job boards on the web and on-demand freelance platforms like Wonolo 1099 workers, we’ve highlighted the three main places you’re more likely to land an independent contractor position.
 They include: